JDIZM/node-cli-csv/README.md

 1. build `npm run build:es`
 2. install `npm install -g .`

-Then test the package is working and installed by calling the package name `pkg-name` in your terminal.
+Then test the package is working and installed by calling the package name `csv-picker` in your terminal.

 ### Testing